Venus Williams: Personal life

 In 2003, Yetunde Price, Venus and Serena Williams's 31-year-old sister and their personal assistant, was shot dead in Compton, California, near the courts on which the sisters once practiced.

 In 2007, Williams received her associate degree in fashion design from the Art Institute of Fort Lauderdale.

 In 2011, Williams was forced to withdraw from the US Open before her second-round match following a Sjögren's syndrome diagnosis.
 After the diagnosis, she adopted a vegan diet and reduced her intake of calories and sugars.

 In 2015, Williams received a Bachelor of Science degree in business administration from Indiana University East.
 She began her degree in 2011 through a reciprocal agreement between the university and the Women's Tennis Association that allows athletes to play tennis professionally while studying online.

 Williams was raised as a Jehovah's Witness.

 In July 2025, Williams opened up about her decades-long struggle with adenomyosis and uterine fibroids, detailing the impact it had on her career and life, as well as the lack of knowledge and proper support from doctors that delayed diagnosis and treatment.

 Relationships

 Williams has dated golfer Hank Kuehne.
 In 2012, she met Cuban model Elio Pis when he was hired as an underwear model for her clothing line; they dated until 2015.
 She dated publishing heir Nicholas Hammond for two years until 2019.
-On July 22, 2025, Williams announced that she is engaged to actor-producer Andrea Preti.
+On December 19, 2025, following a previous September 18 wedding in Ischia, Italy, Williams officially married actor-producer Andrea Preti.

 2017 car crash

-On June 9, 2017, Williams was driving in Palm Beach Gardens, Florida, when another car collided with her SUV before she cleared the intersection, a crash that killed a 78-year-old man and injured another person.
-Police originally said that Williams was "at fault" for the crash; however, on December 21, 2017, authorities determined the crash was caused by an unidentified third driver.
+On June 9, 2017, Williams was driving in Palm Beach Gardens, Florida, when another car collided with hers.
+The crash killed a 78-year-old man and injured another person.
+Police originally said that Williams was at fault for the crash, but on December 21, 2017, authorities determined that it was caused by an unidentified third driver.